WebOfTrust/keri/docs/keri-dev-env.md

 ### What exactly is a REST API?
 <img src="../images/restapi.png" alt="restapi-logo" border="1" width="250" style="float:left">
 There are numerous types of APIs, making it difficult for new developers to differentiate between each kind.
 In particular, REpresentational State Transfer (REST) is a software architectural style that developers apply to web APIs.
 REST APIs provide simple, uniform interfaces because they can be used to make data, content, algorithms, media, and other digital resources available through web URLs.
-Essentially, REST APIs are the most common APIs used across the web today.
+Essentially, REST APIs are the most common APIs used across the web today

 To make the API service RESTful, six guiding constraints must be satisfied:
 1. Use of a uniform interface (UI): To have a uniform interface, multiple architectural constraints are required to guide the behavior of components.
 Additionally, resources should be unique so they are identifiable through a single URL.
 2. Client-server based: The uniform interface separates user concerns from data storage concerns.
 The client’s domain concerns UI and request-gathering, while the server’s domain concerns focus on data access, workload management, and security.
 The separation of client and server enables each to be developed and enhanced independently of the other.